AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_custom_ui_web.md

-Agora provides the complete [Agora Classroom SDK](https://www.npmjs.com/package/agora-classroom-sdk) on npm.
-However, if you want to customize the user interfaces of classrooms, such as changing colors, changing buttons, adjusting layouts, and adding logos, Agora provides the source code of the Agora Classroom SDK for you to further develop, debug, and compile.
+You can use the Agora Classroom SDK as it is to launch a flexible classroom.
+However, if you want to customize the UI of classrooms, such as changing colors, changing buttons, adjusting layouts, and adding logos, you can get the source code of the Agora Classroom SDK and build a Classroom SDK on your own.

 This page shows you how to customize the user interfaces of Flexible Classroom by editing the the source code of the UIKit in the Agora Classroom SDK.